JVMarks/JVMarks/README.md

 </ul>

 <h3>⚡ Fun fact:</h3>
-<p>Currently I'm studying as a information systems Student at Faculdade de Informática e Administração Paulista.</p>
-<p>When I'm not in front of a computer screen , I'm probably on the gym, watching movies, playing video Game, or having some fun with my friends.</p>
+<p>Currently I'm studying as a information systems Student at Faculdade de Informática e Administração Paulista, When I'm not in front of a computer screen , I'm probably on the gym, watching movies, playing video Game, or having some fun with my friends.</p>